modelint/scrall/README.md

 I am planning to develop a complete arpeggio grammar to support Scrall.
 When it is complete, this will no longer be psuedo-code.

-This language will be consistent with the action metamodel also in development.
+This language will be consistent with the [Shlaer Mellor Metamodel](https://github.com/modelint/shlaer-mellor-metamodel) also in development.